At a Glance

 Make sure to express your enthusiasm for teaching music and how it can impact students' lives.
 Share personal anecdotes or experiences that highlight your dedication to fostering a love for music in young learners.

-Familiarise yourself with Winchburgh Academy's values of kindness, respect, and ambition.
-Be prepared to discuss how you can contribute to these values in your teaching approach and interactions with students and staff.
+Familiarise yourself with Winchburgh Academy's mission statement and values, such as kindness, respect, and ambition.
+Be prepared to discuss how you can contribute to these values in your teaching approach and interactions with students.

-Given that Winchburgh Academy is a new school, emphasise your ability to adapt to new environments and curricula.
-Discuss any previous experiences where you successfully navigated change or implemented innovative teaching methods.
+Given that Winchburgh Academy is a new school, emphasise your ability to adapt to changing environments and curricular designs.
+Discuss any previous experiences where you've successfully navigated change or implemented innovative teaching methods.